stanislawprzyjemski42/RAG_Project_2025/README.md

 This project is licensed under the MIT License.

-## 🙏 Acknowledgments
+##  Acknowledgments

 - Built with [LangChain](https://langchain.com/)
 - Vector storage by [Qdrant](https://qdrant.tech/)
 - AI powered by [Google Gemini](https://deepmind.google/technologies/gemini/) and [OpenAI](https://openai.com/)
-- Based on n8n workflow architecture
+- Based on my first RAG Agent made in n8n.

-## 📧 Support
+## Support

 For issues and questions:
 - Open an issue on GitHub